DIY Reusable Grocery Bag Tutorial + FREE Pattern

 STEP 3: Set the interfacing

-Take the interfacing and fold it in half lengthwise.
+Cut a piece of interfacing that measures 5 x 19 inches (12.5 x 48cm).
+Take it and fold it in half lengthwise so that the long edges meet.
 Press flat with your hand, or a book.

 Unfold and put in the middle of the fabric, on the wrong side.
 Align the crease on the fabric with the one on the interfacing.
-Press with an iron to fuse it.
-Then make two stitches along the edges of the interfacing.
+Press with an iron to fuse the interfacing to the fabric.
+Then stitch two lines along on the either long edge of the interfacing.

-This interfacing will give some extra strength to your bag so that you can carry more weight without the bag tearing.
+The interfacing will give some extra strength to your bag so that you can carry more weight without tearing the foldable grocery bag.

-Fold the fabric in half, wrong sides together, aligning the short edges.
-Make a stitch along both long edges, using a 1/4 inch seam allowance.
+Fold the fabric in half crosswise, with WRONG sides together, aligning the short edges.
+Stitch along each side, using a 1/4 inch (6mm) seam allowance.

 Turn the bag inside-out and press it flat.

-Now make a stitch along the same edges you stitched before.
-This time, use a 1/2 inch seam allowance.
-Make sure to reinforce all your seams by backstitching them.
+Now stitch along the sides again.
+This time, use a 1/2 inch (12mm) seam allowance to enclose the first seam.
+Make sure to reinforce all your seams by backstitching at the beginning and the end.
+Ta-da!
+You’ve just made French seams

-Measure out 2.5 inches from the corner, at a 45-degree angle.
+With the wrong side of the bag out, fold the bottom as shown.
+Measure 2.5 inches (6.5cm) from the corner, at a 45-degree angle.
 Mark it.
 Now draw a line going through that marking.
 If you did everything right, that line you drew will form a 45-degree angle with the side edge of the bag.

 If you don’t have a ruler with a 45-degree angle, just use a square piece of paper.
 Fold it in half to make a triangle and you’ll get the 45-degree angle.